kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 spec:
   namespaces:
   - vpc1
-  staticRoutes:         # configure routing rules: Which additional public network routes a subnet under the vpc needs to be based on needs to be added manually.
-The following example is for reference only.
-Users need to configure it according to their actual situation.
-  - cidr: 192.168.0.1/28
-    nextHopIP: 10.10.204.254
-    policy: policySrc
   enableExternal: true  # vpc enableExternal will automatically create an lrp association to the public network specified above
   addExternalSubnets: # configure addExternalSubnets to support connecting multiple additional public networks
   - extra